• Skip to primary navigation

 Scones are the traditional afternoon tea recipe and the added blackberry and lemon make these even better!

-The recipe is a traditional scone recipe with added blackberries, white chocolate chunks and flavoured with lemon oil.
-You can also use lemon zest in place of the lemon oil if you don’t have that, it adds that great lemon flavour.
+You can use lemon zest in place of the lemon oil if you don’t have that, it adds that great lemon flavour, and colour too!

 The dough is pretty soft so you need to use a cutter to cut them out.
 For a nice brown crust brush with a little milk before baking.